Ying-Lab/SAINT/README.md

 **Run SAINT**

+1. Usage of SAINT

+- The main running command are triplet_model.py and taxonomy_localization.py with following options:

+     -h, --help: show this help message and exit
+     -i, --inputcsv: the taxomony of the input data
+     -d --kmer_frequency_dir: the dir of kmer frequency.
+     -t, test_name: the list of test name.
+     -k, --kofKTuple: the value k of KTuple
+     -e, --epochNum: the number of epoch
+     -o, --output: output dir

-1. Run SAINT to get model.
+2. Run SAINT to get model.

     Create a new folder to put model file